All Episodes

 What was important to me was that my family, I mean, I don't have a whole lot.

-Um but the my grandparents had cobbled together this life.
+But my grandparents had cobbled together this life.

-They had never been bitter, they weren't upset with anybody.
+They weren't upset with anybody.

-And we they made us work, they made us adopt those things.
+They made us adopt those things.

-And here, for no reasons other than people disagreed with me or they thought that a black person shouldn't particularly have these views, uh, they were going to set upon me and undermine or destroy the little bit we had cobbled together.
+And here, for no reasons other than people disagreed with me or they thought that a black person shouldn't particularly have these views, they were going to set upon me and undermine or destroy the little bit we had cobbled together.

-And at some point I think that you are obligated to stand and defend that, to defend the honor.
+And at some point, I think that you are obligated to stand and defend that, to defend the honor.

 Well, I know exactly why they opposed you, and I know exactly why they tried to destroy you.

-And I also am going to mention this in our next segment, which by the way will set a record, Mr. Justice Thomas.
+And I also am going to mention this in our next segment, which, by the way, will set a record, Mr. Justice Thomas.

 No guest has ever gone longer than one hour on this program.